-The growth and positive momentum in the underlying business shows Tower's transformation is well underway.
+The improvements and positive results in the underlying business show Tower's transformation is well underway.
 Thanks to the implementation of risk based pricing and improvements in digital, Tower added 9,634 policies to its core New Zealand portfolio, seeing GWP for the half grow 15.6% to \$111.3 million.

-Tower's claims costs were controlled at \$74.4 million despite experiencing one of the worst years for weather events in the past 25 years.
-A continued focus on non-personnel costs saw the management expense ratio maintained, while still allowing further investment in the business
+Tower's claims costs were controlled at \$74.4 million despite experiencing the worst year for weather events in the past 25 years.
+A continued focus on non-personnel costs saw the management expense ratio maintained, while still allowing further investment in the business.